-As a result, a company that has been doing conversion optimization long enough must have run into a bad project every now and then.
-If the company claims they never did, they are lying, or they have not been doing CRO long enough.
+As a result, a company that has been doing conversion optimization long enough must have run into a bad project now and then.
+If the company claims they never did, they are lying or have not been doing CRO long enough.

 This is not unique to conversion optimization.
 It is the nature of doing business.
 Large and well-established consulting firms in all different industries have bad projects.

 Assess the answer of the company about their worst project by analyzing: